Tolib-Angle/ReportExcelDoc/README.md

 The contents of the [Отчет.xlsx](https://github.com/Tolib-Angle/ReportExcelDoc/blob/main/Отчет.xlsx) have been generated and are random.
 Any coincidence is just a coincidence, also the report could be generated incorrectly due to the randomness of the data (the links could be repeated or contradict each other).

 The report was compiled on a database containing 500 records in each table

+If you have any additional questions, write to the author: [Tolib](https://github.com/Tolib-Angle)